 A newer activity of the Probus Club of Melbourne North, introduced in 2016, is a guided walk to a place of interest.
 These are held on the third Tuesday of each alternate month.
 Different members of the Club share in leading the walk.
 Members and guests meet at a designated location in Melbourne, easily accessible with public transport, for a guided walk, concluding with an optional lunch together.

-For enquiries about Walks of Interest, please email here.
+For enquiries or suggestions about Walks of Interest, please email here.

 Here is some information about previous Walks of Interest.

 The walk in May 2018 was through Melbourne’s famous lanes.
 This was led by architect and street artist David Wignall, who explained the difference between graffiti and street art.
 The group braved some rain to wander through the lanes, whilst David explained the history behind some of the work.
 Afterwards, many stayed to enjoy a light lunch at one of the many cafes in the area.